rogermiranda1000/TwitchTTSBot/README.md

 - Run `python3 -m pip install Flask-SocketIO==4.3.1 python-engineio==3.13.2 python-socketio==4.6.0`

-##### Generating the SSL credentials
+##### [Optional] Generating the SSL credentials

-Inside the `TwitchTTSBot/` folder, run `openssl req -new -x509 -keyout key.pem -out server.pem -days 365 -nodes`.
+If you want to use this program securely (using https) with OBS you'll need a secure certificate. **Attention: in order to get a secure certificate you'll need a domain at your name, with an IP pointing to the server where you launch TwitchTTSBot.
+If you don't have such a thing, ignore this section and use the website with http.**

-You can also get a **secure** SSL credentials pointing to an existant domain by following the steps shown in [certbot instructions](https://certbot.eff.org/instructions?ws=other&os=ubuntufocal).
+Follow the steps shown in [certbot instructions](https://certbot.eff.org/instructions?ws=other&os=ubuntufocal).
 Note: you'll have to open the port 80 before running the command.